ModelInference/dinv/README.md

 # DInv is a distributed system data invariant detector

-Distributed system state is not easily accessible and must be pieced together from the state at the individual nodes.
+Distributed system state is not easily accessible and must be pieced together from the state at the individual hosts.
 Developers have few tools to help them extract, check, and reason about distributed state.
 DInv is a suite of tools that can (1) semi-automatically detect distributed state, and (2) infer data invariants over distributed state.

 More concretely, DInv analyzes Go programs and can:

-  * Identify variables at processes that influence messaging behaviour or data sent to other processes, including thoughts which:
+  * Identify variables at processes that influence messaging behaviour or data sent to other processes:
-    * denote group leadership
+    * host.groupLeader = self
-    * define state transitions
+    * node.state = election
-    * indicate communication error
+    * client.connectionStatus = down
   * Identify data relationships between these variables:
     * server.counter >= client.counter